lukemgaff/Metro-Nashville-Housing-Affordability-2020-2023/README.md

 3. How did changes in 30-year fixed mortgage interest rates between 2020 and 2023 influence homeownership affordability for a median-income household in Metro Nashville?
 4. Were changes in housing affordability evenly distributed across ZIP codes in Metro Nashville between 2020 and 2023, or did certain ZIP codes experience disproportionately larger shifts in affordability?
 ---
-## Normalizing the Data
+## Standardizing the Data
-Data was standardized to a 2020�2023 annual timeframe.
+Data was standardized to a 2020-2023 annual timeframe.
 Monthly market indicators was aggregated annually, parcel data was filtered to single-family home sales, and ACS income data was aligned at the ZIP (ZCTA) level using population-weighted averages.
 A price-to-income ratio was then calculated by dividing median home sale prices by median household income, providing a consistent measure of housing affordability across time and geography.
 ---
 ## Problems and Hurdles
 - Aligning ZIP codes across datasets